 For more than 30 years, Volunteers have played an instrumental role at Kripalu Center for Yoga & Health and supported our mission as a nonprofit educational institution: to empower people and communities to realize their full potential through the transformative wisdom and practice of yoga.

-Volunteers make a six month commitment and practice seva 35 hours per week while living in community and immersed in an in-depth Karma Yoga-based curriculum.
-The Volunteer Program is for mature individuals who are ready to engage in rigorous service work, vital on-the-mat yoga practice, and profound self-study (swadhyaya).
+Volunteers make a six month commitment to serve 35 hours per week while immersed in an in-depth Karma Yoga-based curriculum.
+The Volunteer Program is for physically and emotionally mature individuals who are ready to engage in rigorous service, vital on-the-mat yoga practice, and profound self-study (swadhyaya).

 Volunteers serve in one of the following areas: